 The numbers: real world wayfinding stats

-Of course, it's not just a vague interest in wayfinding that's driving change--it's real investments.
+Of course, it’s not just a vague interest in wayfinding that’s driving change–it’s real investments.
 Solution providers and businesses know that navigation will benefit their users.
-That's why we'll be seeing more investment in the field as well as more results.
+That’s why we’ll be seeing more investment in the field as well as more results.
 In fact, analysts expect the global Indoor Positioning and Indoor Navigation (IPIN) market to grow at a CAGR of 58.90% from 2017 to 2021.
 Or, as this study from Technavio puts it: the global indoor positioning and indoor navigation market will grow to USD 7.8 billion by 2021.

 The benefits of indoor navigation are huge and diverse.
 First, it enhances customer experience.
 Never again should a customer be forced to wander around a huge mall looking for a particular store.
 Users shouldn’t waste time just finding a place.
 That part should be easy!